menacit/practical_cryptography_course/23-pgp.md

 by the "key holder" and potentially others.

-Pioneered the "**Web of Trust** model for identity/certificate validation.
+Pioneered the "**Web of Trust** model for identity/certificate validation:

+> I trust Alice and Bob.
+> Both have said that this
+> certificate belongs to Cindy,
+> hence I choose to trust it.

 ![bg right:30%](images/23-london_bridge_station.jpg)

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Loco Steve (CC BY-SA 2.0)" -->
 ## Implementations
-- **GnuPG**: Swiss army knife, AKA "GPG"
+- **GnuPG**: Crufty Swiss army knife, AKA "GPG"
 - **Sequoia**: Modern CLI tools and Rust libraries
 - **GopenPGP**: PGP in your Go applications
 - **OpenPGP.js**: Client- and server-side library